Introduction to 'Transferable' Reward Points (2021)

 - Ultimate Rewards.
 Most people will want to keep a bunch of Ultimate Rewards around to use for free nights at Hyatt hotels.
 This is perhaps the easiest high-value redemtion options across all the programs and the best way to earn extra hotel points on top of the ones you collect from hotel-branded cards.
 Depending on where you live, you may also want to save a bunch of your Ultimate Rewards points to use on United Airlines.
 If you wind up being able to collect lots and lots of points (with multiple Chase Business applications), you might start also using some your Ultimate Rewards points with frequent flyer programs that also partner with the other transferable points programs.

 - ThankYou Rewards.
-Since ThankYou Rewards doesn't have good hotel partners, you'll wind up using your points for frequent flyer tickets.
+Many people should use ThankYou points whenever they can find an attractive hotel redemption through Choice.
+Otherwise, you'll wind up using your points for frequent flyer tickets.
 If you have any opportunity to fly United domestically, to Hawaii, or to Europe, you'll want to reserve a bunch of your ThankYou points to use on Turkish Airlines.
 If not, you'll typically want to use your ThankYou points whenever one of their airline programs offers a good redepmtion, so you can conserve your more flexible Membership Reward points for future trips.

 - Capital One Miles.
 If you like to rent vacation houses in the United States, particularly for shorter lengths of time, you'll want to reserve a bunch of your Capital One Miles to transfer to Wyndham.
-If you have lots of Capital One Miles or aren't really interested in this option, you should use then whenever you have a good redemption opportunity with one of their 1:1 programs, like Cathay Pacific, Avianca, and Etihad.
+If you have lots of Capital One Miles or aren't really interested in this option, you should use then for frequent flyer miles.

 - Which card to use for your spending.
 While you are collecting lots of signup bonuses, much of your spending will be focused on meeting each card's minimum spending requirement.
 Nevertheless, you will sometimes be between cards or have an opportunity to earn lots of bonus miles.

 - If you have difficulty using (or getting value from) frequent flyer tickets, you'll want to prioritize earning points that can be effectively used in other ways.
-You'll want to focus any extra spending on earning Ultimate Rewards points, Capital One miles, or cash back.
-The choice between these three options will depend on how often you get a good opportunity to redeem for Hyatt and Wyndham awards.
-You'll have plenty of Membership Rewards and ThankYou points from bonuses with Membership that you can struggle to use for frequent flyer tickets, and don't need to earn any more from your spending.
+You'll want to focus any extra spending on earning Ultimate Rewards points, Capital One miles, ThankYou points, Bilt points, or cash back.
+The choice between these options will depend on how often you get a good opportunity to redeem for Hyatt, Choice, and Wyndham awards.
+You'll have plenty of Membership Rewards from bonuses and promotions that you can struggle to use for frequent flyer tickets, and don't need to earn any more from your spending.

-- Otherwise, you'll should still probably prioritize earning Ultimate Rewards points, Capital One miles, and cash back.
+- Otherwise, you'll should still probably prioritize earning Ultimate Rewards points, Capital One miles, ThankYou points, Bilt points and cash back.
 It is slow going to earn points through spending.
-Most people find it more rewarding to get more frequent rewards through hotel and other travel redemptions, rather than adding incremental points to their Membership or ThankYou Rewards balance.
-But if you can get a better earning rate through Membership or ThankYou rewards, you probably want to take advantage of it.
+Most people find it more rewarding to get more frequent rewards through hotel and other travel redemptions, rather than adding incremental points to their Membership Rewards balance.
+But if you can get a better earning rate through Membership Rewards, you probably want to take advantage of it.